 Cruel Streets: Criminalizing Homelessness in San Francisco

 The dissertation draws on over two years of participant observation that triangulates enactive and observational methods of ethnography and braids the standpoints of the unhoused and of those who manage them.
 One year was spent studying homeless regulation from below: I spent 229 nights embedded on the streets, in shelters, and in daily welfare hotels with those experiencing homelessness, and even more days accompanying people accessing services, courts, hospitals, and jobs or gathering resources through panhandling and recycling.
 Another year was devoted to studying the field of homeless management from above through observations on ride-alongs with police officers, public health workers on street outreach, and sanitation workers tasked with encampment cleanings; sitting in office hours with shelter social workers; and working in city hall as the research assistant to the director of the Mayor’s Office of Homelessness.
 Over these two years I attended over 100 public forums, association meetings, and city-hall hearings, while serving as a key organizer with the Coalition on Homelessness’ Human Rights Workgroup.
-Across these observational viewpoints I witnessed nearly daily interactions between police and unhoused people through arrests, citations, and move-along orders on the streets as well as policy processes and struggles shaping the policing of homelessness in the halls of power.
+Across these viewpoints I witnessed nearly daily interactions between police and the unhoused through arrests, citations, and move-along orders on the streets as well as policy processes and struggles over the policing of homelessness in the halls of power.

-In addition, the dissertation draws on two original community-based survey and interview studies with homeless San Franciscans (n=350 and n=800), analysis of thousands of government documents and emails accessed through public records requests, and quantitative geospatial analysis of nearly four million 911 and 311 call records regarding “homeless concerns.”
-Together these methods provide a interactional ethnography by analyzing the interactions and perspectives of the police and policed, and a structural ethnography by analyzing how, when, and why these interactions occur due to broader structures of state, market, and community institutions that constrain and enable these interactions.
-This methodological synthesis of the micro-interactionist and structural traditions of ethnography allows me to mate the social theories of Bourdieu’s bureaucratic field and symbolic domination with Lipsky’s street level bureaucracy to unveil novel social determinations of interpersonal relationships between the poor and agents of the state as well as their broader social functions.
-The dissertation is composed of a trio of articles.
+In addition, the dissertation draws on two original community-based survey and interview studies with homeless San Franciscans (n=350 and n=600), analysis of thousands of government documents and emails accessed through public records requests, and quantitative geospatial analysis of nearly four million 911 and 311 call records of “homeless concerns.”
+Together these methods provide a transactional ethnography by analyzing the interactions and perspectives of the police and policed, and a structural ethnography by analyzing how, when, and why these interactions occur due to broader structures of state, market, and community institutions that constrain and enable these interactions.
+This methodological synthesis of the micro-interactionist and structural traditions of ethnography allows me to mate the social theories of Bourdieu’s bureaucratic field and symbolic domination with Lipsky’s street level bureaucracy to unveil social determinations of interpersonal relationships between the poor and agents of the state as well as their broader social functions.
+The dissertation is composed of a trio of articles:

 (1) Therapeutic Penal Populism: Policing Poverty in the Progressive City